heyx3/Bplus.jl/docs/GUI.md

-The module `Bplus.GUI`.
 Provides a wrapper around the wonderful Dear ImGUI library (exposed in Julia as *CImGui.jl), plus many related helpers.

 Note that you can freely convert between B+ vectors (`Vec{N, T}`) and CImGui vectors (`ImVec2`, `ImVec4`, `ImColor`).